 - Three credits are graded on a pass/no pass basis (Law 346A/B).
 These three P/NP credits relate to the students’ critiques and other work with the 1Ls assigned to them by their individual professor.

-- Students receive four credits for the fall semester and two for the spring semester.
+- Students receive three credits for the fall semester and two for the spring semester.

 - Students do not receive any credits for serving as a WA unless they’ve completed the full year.